Strong interactions in air showers: Introduction

-As will be explained in detail in Sect.~\ref{sec:dewsb}, the difference between theories of dynamical symmetry breaking and those with some kind of elementary Higgs mechanism that will be crucial vis-\`a-vis cosmic ray physics, is the presence of additional gauge interactions.
-In that section, we are also going to discuss several different implementations of the dynamical elecroweak symmetry breaking paradigm in the context of cosmic-ray physics.
+As will be explained in detail in Sect.~\ref{sec:dewsb}, the difference between theories of dynamical symmetry breaking and those with some kind of elementary Higgs mechanism that will be crucial vis-\`a-vis cosmic-ray physics, is the presence of additional gauge interactions.
+In that section, we are also going to discuss several different implementations of the dynamical-electroweak-symmetry-breaking paradigm in the context of cosmic-ray physics.

 ~